Open-Email/MailHTTPS-Protocol/README.md

 RFC5322 email addresses have a very liberal format due to historical reasons and long-obsolete features.
 Mail/HTTPS uses a simplified, reduced address format which curbs unnecessary challenges in validating and parsing, and with it minimizes discrepancies between different systems.

 This simplified address format below, commonly in use today, stood the test of time and is adopted by Mail/HTTPS.
-Mail/HTTPS concerns itself only with transfers of messages, just like HTTP(S) on the web: the delivery destination is each user’s device.
+Mail/HTTPS concerns itself only with transfers of messages, just like HTTP(S) on the web: the delivery destination is each user's device.
 Should the user want to sync messages to an online archive, they can do so via their local email client, choosing any compatible service they prefer.

 ```
 addr-spec         = local-part "@" hostname